periode/thesis/oldnotes/spring_2020.md

 perceivable (but still hidden) vs. shown looking harder vs. looking differently

 *Some colleagues (such as Thomas Kühne from Victoria University of Wellington) have taken this further to explicitly define the limited properties of any model.
-Kühne (2005) describes this in three ways:mapping–(i.e. acknowledging that models are projections of an original);reduction–(i.e. acknowledging that models only represent a selection of relevant properties of the original); and pragmatics–(i.e. acknowledging that any model isaccepted as a proxy for the original only for a specific purpose).*
+Kühne (2005) describes this in three ways:mapping–(i.e. acknowledging that models are projections of an original);reduction–(i.e. acknowledging that models only represent a selection of relevant properties of the original); and pragmatics–(i.e. acknowledging that any model isaccepted as a proxy for the original only for a specific purpose).*[[table_of_contents#means of understanding]]

 **problematiques importantes**: dispositifs et mediations